nukemberg/scylla-load-gen-demo/README.md

     }
 ]
 ```
-Save this file as `workers-params.json` and make sure to modify the parameters to the proper values for your environment.
+Update `workers-params.json` and make sure to modify the parameters to the proper values for your environment.

 Using the web console: